 - 1. Open the IDERA SQL Admin Toolset Launchpad, and then click Job Editor. - 2.
 Specify the SQL Server instance or server group that contains the jobs you want to edit.
 To specify multiple SQL Servers, separate each instance name with a semicolon. - 3.
-Click Get Job Information. - 4.
-View the results. - If you want to save the results, copy the list to clipboard, or export the list as an XML or CSV file.
+Optional.
+Filter based on a timeframe by selecting the number of days, hours, and minutes in the Jobs not run in the last field. - 4.
+Click Get Job Information. - 5.
+View the results. - 6.
+If you want to save the results , copy the list to clipboard, or export the list as an XML or CSV file.